speediedan/finetuning-scheduler/docs/source/index.rst

     :paramref:`~finetuning_scheduler.fts.FinetuningScheduler.allow_untested` to ``True``.

-    Some officially unsupported strategies may work unaltered and are only unsupported due to the ``Finetuning Scheduler`` project's lack of CI/testing resources for that strategy (e.g.
+    Some officially unsupported strategies may work unaltered and are only unsupported due to the ``Fine-Tuning Scheduler`` project's lack of CI/testing resources for that strategy (e.g.
     ``single_tpu``).

     Most unsupported strategies, however, are currently unsupported because they require varying degrees of modification